AlexanderParker/clacks/README.md

     // Announce this tower to a remote tower, and additionally add the remote tower to the local towers list tower.announce(hostname, port)

+    // Ignore a specified tower by hostname and port tower.ignore(hostname, port)

 **Event listeners**

     // Message received: